 Concluding Thoughts

 I have not covered many important aspects of the proper use of authority, which is a topic I have written about elsewhere.
-I take it for granted that you understand that I am not endorsing a heavy handed use of authority to browbeat or domineer others.
-That is wrong.
-Nevertheless, unless Christ’s true servant authority is properly upheld in the church and in our lives as individuals, we are in danger of being very deceived by sin and put at risk of incurring God’s discipline in our lives.
+I take it for granted that you understand that the Bible does not endorse a heavy-handed use of authority to domineer others.
+The proper use of authority is always life-giving.

-1. Renew our commitment to live each day in submission to Christ, as best we can, in dependence upon God’s grace and the Holy Spirit.
+- Renew our commitment to live each day in submission to Christ and his Word, as best we can, in dependence upon God’s grace and the Holy Spirit.
 No one expects perfection, just an honest effort on a continuing basis.